What is TMT Investment Banking?

 Restructuring and Special Situations

-Certain TMT sub-sectors experience significant restructuring activity:
+Certain TMT sub-sectors experience significant restructuring activity, particularly in declining traditional media businesses and overleveraged telecom operators.

 Day-to-Day Work as a TMT Analyst